JetBrains/kotlin-web-site/docs/topics/mpp/mpp-connect-to-apis.md

 * An expected declaration is marked with the `expect` keyword; the actual declaration is marked with the `actual` keyword.
 * `expect` and `actual` declarations have the same name and are located in the same package (have the same fully qualified name).
 * `expect` declarations never contain any implementation code.
+* Functions in `expect` interfaces should be marked as `open` to indicate that all `actual` implementations must have a default body.

 During each platform compilation, the compiler ensures that every declaration marked with the `expect` keyword in the common or intermediate source set has the corresponding declarations marked with the `actual` keyword in all platform source sets.